-Christmas really is that time of year that can push you to the limits in so many ways be it fighting all the traffic on the roads, elbowing your way through shops to try to get through the crowds or overindulging at the never-ending lineup of parties that roll around every year.
-I’m all for celebrating with family and friends because that’s what life is all about!
+Christmas really is that time of year that can push you to the limits in so many ways, can’t it?
+There are crowds everywhere, traffic jams, and a never-ending lineup of parties.
+You can often be exhausted before Christmas even arrives!
+I’m all for celebrating with family and friends because that’s what life is all about.
 That being said, keeping yourself healthy is also key.
-One of the best ways to do that around Christmas and New Years, given the increase in alcohol and party foods, is to show your liver some lovin’! ❤️
+One of the best ways to do that around Christmas and New Years, given the increase in alcohol and party foods, is to show your liver some lovin’ ❤️

 Seven steps for loving your liver this Christmas